Sweet the Sting

-"Sweet the Sting" is a song written and recorded by Tori Amos, released as the second single from the album The Beekeeper (2005).
+"Sweet the Sting" is a song written and recorded by American singer-songwriter and pianist Tori Amos, released as the second single from the album The Beekeeper (2005).
 Following the trend of her several previous singles, "Sweet the Sting" was released as a promotional single only, with physical CDs produced for radio stations.

 "Sweet the Sting" appeared on radio stations throughout the summer of 2005.

 Song info

 On the limited edition of The Beekeeper, Amos explains the inspiration and correlation with one of the album's themes:

 Elixirs and Herbs is a place that the passion that this woman has for her beliefs or the man that she loves, for the direction that humanity is going, is very much where she is exploring and allowing herself not only to heal what are wounds, but to allow her wounds to express themselves and this doesn't always have to be a place of victimization this sometimes is a place of being able to confront something that is out of balance and it is an ancient practice that the Bee shaman have been working with for thousands of years they work with a tradition that forces you to look at those places that may need to be stung and there's a song on this record in the Herbs and Elixirs garden called "Sweet the Sting" and in order for you or I to gain the sweetness, wisdom does not come without the sting.